OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/course-content.md

 ### Day 2 (advanced)
 We look at how to use Python with an external optimisation routine that we will write in Python.
 This will be in an industrial context.
 Topics include:

+- Parametric studies in OpenFOAM using Python
 - Optimise geometries with OpenFOAM and Python in an industrial context

 ### Day 3 (advanced)
 We take a deeper look at the OpenFOAM source code.
-We will write out own functionObject and boundary condition.
 Topics include:

 - The OpenFOAM code base and its documentation
 - Writing a new boundary condition